Make Me an Offer: Critical reception

 The film was screened for London critics in December 1954.

+The Monthly Film Bulletin wrote: "This new Group 3 production starts with the advantage of a fresh background – the antique business, which the author of the original novel, Wolf Mankowitz, knows well – and some ingeniously contrived situations.
+But it does not make very much of them.
+Both script and direction are somewhat laborious; the latter has a strenuous brightness, particularly in the scenes between Charlie and his wife, done with an ostentatious naturalistic and "intimate " technique which appears very false.
+Most of the dialogue is written for Jewish characters, which is why Meier Tzelniker, as a cunning old dealer, comes off much the best.
+Peter Finch does not seem altogether at ease as Charlie; Adrienne Corri and Rosalie Crutchley flounder as Nicky and Bella; and Ernest Thesiger, as the somnolent but wicked Sir John, contributes an authentically bizarre and entertaining character sketch."

+British film critic Leslie Halliwell said: "Mildly pleasant Jewish comedy with interesting sidelights on the antique business."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Strenuous comedy has some ripe character cameos, but a slow pace."

-TV Guide dismissed the film as "About as much fun as watching a grandfather clock"; whereas Sky Movies called it an "Engaging comedy", with an "amusing script", concluding, "Far from least, there's that splendid veteran Ernest Thesiger, here as a great-great-grandfather whose past life has not been exactly without reproach...".
-Bosley Crowther, the critic for The New York Times described it and another film on a double bill as "unpretentious British comedies."
+Sky Movies called it an "Engaging comedy", with an "amusing script", concluding, "Far from least, there's that splendid veteran Ernest Thesiger, here as a great-great-grandfather whose past life has not been exactly without reproach...".

+The New York Times critic Bosley Crowther described it and another film on a double bill as "unpretentious British comedies."

-1959 Musical
+Musical

 The novel was adapted into a musical with book by Mankowitz and music and lyrics by Monty Norman and David Heneker.
 Originally performed at Joan Littlewood's Theatre Royal Stratford East in October 1959, it transferred to the West End's New Theatre in December 1959.
 The original London cast featured Daniel Massey, Dilys Laye and Martin Miller.
 The musical was successful and there was talk it would be adapted into a film.
 It received the Evening Standard Award for Best Musical of 1959.

-1966 TV Adaptation
+TV Adaptation

-The novel was adapted for the BBC in 1966.
+In 1966 the novel was adapted for the BBC as a play in two parts.